Temporary Construction Walls: 3 Tough Renovation Challenges… Solved!

 Solution

-Since the work would be done at night, sound attenuation was less important than having a temporary containment system that would allow for quick-and-easy installation.
+Since the work would be done at night, sound attenuation was less important than having a temporary wall system that would allow for quick-and-easy installation.
 Austin Commercial subcontracted the temporary containment work to Modern Containment, a STARC rental partner.
 Co-founder Mike Morton opted to use 13’ LiteBarrier™ panels to contain the two-story staircase.

 We were there from 7:00 PM to 1:00 AM.
 In six hours, we completed 250’ of tall wall on two floors.